profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 The hot-run table is the best candidate for the paper because the paper mainly interprets hot p95 latency.

+### Why the hot-run table is especially relevant

+The hot-run table is the best candidate for the paper because the experimental interpretation focuses mainly on hot p95 latency.
+This is also easier to explain to the advisor: the hot-run setting reflects the steady-state behavior after caches and execution paths are warmed.

+This table strengthens the answer to the advisor because it shows that the conclusion is not only an artifact of mixing cold and hot runs.
+Even when focusing on hot runs, SchemaLens remains clearly stronger than deterministic heuristic baselines.
+The only exception is random-k, which should be interpreted separately as a statistical sanity check, not as an explainable design method.

 ## 5. Random-k diagnostic

 - Overall, SchemaLens Top-1 = 0.8730, random-k Top-1 = 0.8888.